Billy Shaw: Professional career

+Shaw and the Bills offensive line depicted in 1964 painting.

 Shaw was selected by the Buffalo Bills in the second round (9th overall) of the 1961 AFL draft and by the Dallas Cowboys in the 14th round (184th overall) of the 1961 NFL draft.
 "I had been in contact with the Cowboys mostly prior to the Bills getting involved," recalled Shaw.
 "The Cowboys wanted to play me at linebacker.
 We had lengthy conversations at that point in time.
 The Bills wanted to play me at either defensive end or an offensive line position.
 I really wanted to play on the defensive side of the ball as a defensive end.
 So that triggered a real interest for me (in the Bills)."
 When it became clear that the Bills wanted Shaw to play guard, he still preferred playing for the Bills because he felt that his size and speed would make guard a more suitable position for him than linebacker, which was a position he had never played before.
 Additionally, his Georgia Tech coach, Bobby Dodd, encouraged Shaw to play for Buffalo.

 As a rookie, he became a starter at left guard and played in all 14 games, an accomplishment he matched for the first six seasons of his career.
 He contributed to the team winning the AFL championship in 1964 and 1965.
 In 1967, he suffered a right knee injury in training camp, which forced him to miss five games.
 He returned to All-Star form the next two years.